TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

   created already once, the same instance is returned.
 Codewise, this is sometimes done by implementing a static :php:`getInstance()` method that parks the instance in a property.
-  In TYPO3, this can also be achieved by implementing the :php:`SingletonInterface`, :php:`makeInstance()` then stores the object internally.
+  In TYPO3, this can also be achieved by implementing the :php:`SingletonInterface`, where :php:`makeInstance()` then stores the object internally.
 Within containers, this can be done by declaring the object :yaml:`shared: true`, which is usually the default.
 We'll come back to details later.
-Singletons must not have state - they must act the same way any time they're used, no matter where, how often or when they've been used before.
+Singletons *must not* have state - they must act the same way each time they're used, no matter where, how often or when they've been used before.

 * **Service**: This is another "not by the book" definition.
-We use the understanding "What is a service?" from symfony: In symfony, everything that is instantiated through the service container (both directly via :php:`$container->get()` and indirectly via DI) *is a service*.
-These are many things - for instance controllers are services, as well as (non static) utilities, repositories and obvious classes like mailers and similar.
-It does not matter much if those services are stateless or not (controllers are for instance usually *not* stateless) - this is just a configuration detail from this point of view.
+We use the understanding "What is a service?" from Symfony: In Symfony, everything that is instantiated through the service container (both directly via :php:`$container->get()` and indirectly via DI) *is a service*.
+These are many things - for instance controllers are services, as well as
+  - non static - utilities, repositories and obvious classes like mailers and similar.
+It does not matter much if those services are stateless or not.
+Controllers, for instance, are usually *not* stateless. ((this is just a configuration detail from this point of view.))
-  Note the TYPO3 core does not strictly follow this at all places yet, but strives to get this more clean over time.
+  Note the TYPO3 core does not strictly follow this in all casesyet, but strives to get this more clean over time.

 * **Data object**: Data objects are the opposite of services.
-They are *not* available through service containers (:php:`$container->has()` returns false and they can not be injected).
+They are *not* available through service containers.
+Predicate :php:`$container->has()` returns false and they can not be injected.
 They are instantiated either with :php:`new()` or :php:`GeneralUtility::makeInstance()`.
-  Models are the default example of data objects. *Data objects* are *not* service container aware and do not support DI.
-Note the TYPO3 core does not strictly follow this at all places up until now, but strives to get this more clean over time.
+  Models are a typical example of data objects.

+  *Note:* *Data objects* are *not* "service container aware" and do not support DI.
+Although the TYPO3 core does not strictly follow this rule in all cases until now the ambition is to get this done over time.

 .. _supported-ways-of-dependency-injection:
+.. _Using-DI:

 Using DI
 ========

-Now that we have a general understanding of what is a service and what is a data object, let's go a bit deeper into usages of services.
-We'll do most of that by example, since it's much easier to understand than some abstract documentation.
+Now that we have a general understanding of what a service and what a data object is, let's turn to usages of services.
+We will mostly use examples for this.

-Let's simply say that whenever your class has a service dependency to another class, one of the solutions below should be used.
+*The general rule is:* Whenever your class has a service dependency to another class, one of the following solutions should be used.

-.. _constructor-injection:
+.. _Constructor-injection:

 Constructor injection
 ---------------------